Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Simplicity is typical

-To deal with the case when $\field =\mathbb{R}$ we observe that, up to a small initial perturbation, we can assume that $\hA$ satisfies the twisting property at a periodic point $\hat p$ of period $q\ge 1$.
-Indeed, the same perturbation as the one done in the case when $\field =\mathbb{C}$ may be carried out in this new context to get twisting.
-On the other hand, to get pinching when $\field =\mathbb{R}$ is much more subtle because we can have pairs of complex eigenvalues.
-To bypass this issue, we explain how we can adapt ideas from \cite[Section~9]{BoV04} to our context.
-We retain the notations already introduced.
+Now assume that $\field =\mathbb{R}$.
+The first perturbation performed in the case $\field=\mathbb C$ can also be performed when $\field =\mathbb{R}$, therefore we can assume that $\hA$ already satisfies the twisting property at a periodic point $\hp$ of period $q\ge 1$.
+The difficulty is to obtain the pinching property, because there may exist pairs of complex eigenvalues.
+To bypass this issue, we explain how to adapt ideas from \cite[Section~9]{BoV04} to our context.